hande-qmc/hande/documentation/manual/tips.rst

 The first section of the output file contains information about the basis functions used in the calculations.
 This gives spurious data points when the contents of the file is plotted using gnuplot.
-They can be removed by creating an executable file gphande in the path, containing:
+They can be removed by creating an executable file called ``gphande`` in the user's $PATH, containing:

 .. code-block:: bash